 family's reproductive history

 This list is only a small sample of all the ways your lifestyle and history can affect your fertility.
 I hope you will take the time to reconsider the way you perceive your fertility.
 Understand firstly that your body is not the enemy.
 Next, look into the ways your fertility is connected to other aspects of your life, and see where you can make adjustments to find balance.

-If you are looking to balance your fertility hollistically, but need help, developing a plan or pinpointing your most acute needs, contact me.
-I would love to help you balance your fertility naturally.
+If you are looking to balance your fertility hollistically, but need help developing a plan that will work for you and sticking to it, schedule a call with me.
+I would love to help you get pregnant.